mia-platform/documentation/docs/release_notes/platform_5-8-0_releasenotes.md

     ![APIportal-checkbox](img/APIportal-checkbox.png)

 * **API Portal - Collapse and expansion management**
-    New you can **expand and collapse cards and properties through an arrow** near each copy: `Expand` and `Collapse` buttons have been removed.
+    Now you can **expand and collapse cards and properties through an arrow** near each copy: `Expand` and `Collapse` buttons have been removed.

     ![APIportal-collapse](img/APIportal-collapse.png)